-[5089]The figures shown in this subclause illustrate EBCS APs affiliated with an EBCS proxy to provide relaying service.
-However, the same explanation would apply if any of the EBCS APs are replaced with an EBCS STA without establishing an infrastructure BSS.
+[5089]The figures in this subclause shows EBCS APs each affiliated with their respective EBCS proxy providing relaying service.
+However, the same explanation would apply if any of the EBCS AP is replaced with an EBCS relaying STA that doesn’t transmit a Beacon frame.